The Future of Remote Work: Economic Implications and Workforce Dynamics

 6.1 Remote Work as a Norm

-Remote work is here to stay, with advancements in virtual reality (VR) and artificial intelligence (AI) making remote collaboration more immersive.
+The future will see remote work becoming a standard practice, with advancements in technologies like virtual reality (VR) and artificial intelligence (AI) enhancing remote collaboration experiences.

 6.2 Decentralized Teams